-Imagine – you are ready to file your taxes when you realize you do not have all your tax forms.
-You may be wondering how to file your taxes without a W-2.
-While there are alternative ways to file your taxes without a W-2, the IRS recommends obtaining a copy of your tax form to file.
+While you can file your taxes without a W-2, the IRS recommends obtaining a copy of your tax form before you file.
 Keep reading for details on the different steps you can take to retrieve a copy of your W-2 and what your options are if you do end up filing without a W-2.

 If your employer doesn’t send you a W-2 by the Jan.
-31st deadline, you have several options for how to obtain a copy of your W-2 and how to file taxes without a W-2:
+31st deadline, you have several options for how to get a copy of your W-2 or file taxes without one:

 First, reach out to your employer to request a copy of your W-2 if it hasn’t arrived by the end of January.
 If they can’t find it, they can usually request it from their payroll provider.
 This is also an excellent time to verify your employer has your correct address on file.